 So in order to get used to this mysterious creature you should check out these links:

 “Children's play!" would say the backend guy, “Noob stuff!" you could hear from a Java guru.
 Don't let these affirmations fool you.
 CSS is a majestic beast, and if you won’t learn to appreciate it and understand it, it will find you and it will kill you, like that cool guy from Taken.

 In order to play around with CSS it could be useful to use a reset file, but first, check out these links:

 You think CSS is that easy?

 This thing was created in 1997 in a week and the boss guy said to the developer guy that it should have at least some similarities with Java (the cool kid around the block at the time) so don't expect much from it.
-Kidding, it’s a quite nice, powerful and a relatively easy to grasp programming language.
-But as any other language it has the possibility to do something in so many different ways and that for sure will play with your mind for a long time.
+Kidding, it’s a quite nice, powerful, and relatively easy to grasp programming language.
+But like any other language, it has the possibility to do something in so many different ways and that for sure will play with your mind for a long time.
 In order to learn the basics check out these links:

 - jQuery bonus

-You don’t really need any fancy tools in order to test your skills.
+You don’t really need any fancy tools to test your skills.
 A simple text editor and a browser will be enough to see the result of your coding.
-I recommend using Google Chrome, because it has an amazing developer tool kit.
-If you want to share your work with your friends or you want to get some feedback from someone, you should definitely create a github account.
-That will allow you to post your code as an open source project.
+I recommend using Google Chrome because it has an amazing developer tool kit.
+If you want to share your work with your friends or you want to get some feedback from someone, you should definitely create a GitHub account.
+That will allow you to post your code as an open-source project.

 You don’t need any fancy tools in order to test your web development skills!